Box City Curriculum

 Sprawl: A City Without A Planned Future

 The dictionary definition of the word “sprawl” means to spread out carelessly.
-Sprawl is uncontained and unplanned development which stretches as far as the eye can see and usually sparked by commercial enterprises out of scale with existing communities.
-Sprawl often gluts communities with more commercial space than the local economy can absorb, killing off existing (often locally owned) businesses, turning downtowns into ghost towns.
+Sprawl is uncontained and unplanned development which stretches as far as the eye can see and usually sparked by commercial enterprises out of touch with existing communities.
+Sprawl often affects communities with more commercial space than the local economy can absorb, competing with existing (often locally owned) businesses..
+Downtowns have to rethink their purpose to grow and thrive.

 Activities To Get You and Your Participants Thinking

-Go yourself or lead a field trip to explore the city.
-Exploring the city provides a glimpse of other lives, other ways of doing things.
+Walk Around The Block is another CUBE Project Based Learning activity where you yourself, or with a group you're leading, take a field trip to explore the city.
+Visually exploring the city provides a glimpse of other lives, other ways of doing things.
 Field studies are essential for a complete education.
+Take pictures!

 Survey Report